Preflyte: Release and reception

 In more recent years, Classic Rock reviewer Rob Hughes praised "the purring harmonies, the extraordinary songcraft of frontman Gene Clark and the smooth exhalations of what became the California folk-rock sound", despite the fact that the Byrds had "yet to become competent musicians".
 Andrew Lynch, writing for the entertainment.ie website, described the album as "a fascinating slice of pop history and a pretty good album in its own right too."

 In 1988 Rhino Records released another compilation of recordings from the Byrds' 1964 World Pacific sessions, entitled In the Beginning, which consisted largely of previously unreleased recordings.
 The first CD release of Preflyte came in 2001 from Alan McGee's Poptones record label.
-Later that year Sundazed Records released a 2 CD compilation of tracks from the World Pacific era titled The Preflyte Sessions.
+Later that year Sundazed Music released a 2 CD compilation of tracks from the World Pacific era titled The Preflyte Sessions.
 This double CD compilation included all of the tracks originally released on Preflyte, along with other tracks that had first appeared on In the Beginning and fourteen previously unreleased recordings.
 The Preflyte Sessions also included four recordings made by David Crosby at World Pacific studios in 1963 and 1964, before the formation of the Jet Set.
 In tandem with the release of The Preflyte Sessions, Sundazed also issued a 7" single featuring previously unreleased 1964 recordings of "You Movin'" and "Boston", neither of which were included on The Preflyte Sessions album.
 As of 2010, the two World Pacific recordings of "You Movin'" and "Boston" found on this single have not been released on CD.

-In 2006, Sundazed Records reissued the original Preflyte album in a remastered edition.
+In 2006, Sundazed Music reissued the original Preflyte album in a remastered edition.